bennybp/BPModule/dox/makingamodule.md

 Notes:
 - Be sure to specify your compilers!
-- CMake only needs to include the `bpmoduleConfig.cmake` file (which is looked for by `find_package`).
+- CMake only needs to include the `pulsarConfig.cmake` file (which is looked for by `find_package`).
 - The modules are built as MODULE types
-- The modules must be linked to the interface target `bpmodule` plus any libraries specific to the module.
+- The modules must be linked to the interface target `pulsar` plus any libraries specific to the module.
 - Installation in the above goes to `${CMAKE_INSTALL_PREFIX}/YourModulesName`
   - It doesn't matter really where you install it, but the ModuleManager's paths will have to be updated accordingly
 - Don't forget to install `__init__.py` and `modinfo.py`, plus any other python files!
-- Modules are meant to be built against an installed bpmodule core, not the build directory.
+- Modules are meant to be built against an installed pulsar core, not the build directory.
   - No idea if building against `<builddir>/stage/<path>` will work.
 - Modules are meant to be run only after installation as well.
-Yes, I know this is a pain, but it is how BPModule is supposed to work.
+Yes, I know this is a pain, but it is how Pulsar is supposed to work.
 I suppose you could run it from the source directory if you put the right path to C++ SO files.
 Python might work as is.

 ## Creating a Supermodule ##